Brought to you by the people who occupy wall street. Why will YOU occupy?

 Question with 2 notes

-Anonymous asked: How has this blog or other social networking sites helped the occupy movement grow and develop?
+Anonymous said: How has this blog or other social networking sites helped the occupy movement grow and develop?

 Start here to answer your question: http://whattheheckhasoccupydonesofar.com/

 Anonymous said: what do you expect the future to be like?

 We expect a future in which resources are equally allocated…. here is one vision: http://thevenusproject.com/en/the-venus-project/resource-based-economy

 You can start by going to http://directory.occupy.net to find a local group, or you can go to http://occupytogether.org to get a broader view of the movement and what is needed.
 If you are ready to join us in the streets, go to http://occupywallst.org to get of the moment updates.

 Question with 3 notes

 Anonymous said: what is the reason behind occupying world street? answer me as soon as possible